hanabi/hanabi.github.io/docs/level-23.md

 ### Unnecessary Moves with Unknown Trash
 - If Bob already has to play to tell the clue receiver that the clue target is trash, as an "extra thing" the team also interprets the clue as the **known trash** version of the clue.
-- If the focus of the clue was off-chop trash, this will as if a *Trash Chop Move* was given.
+- If the focus of the clue was off-chop trash, this will be a *Trash Chop Move*.
 - If the focus of the clue was a trash card on chop, this will be a *Trash Push*.

 <br />